brooksmarka/brooksmarka.github.io/about.md

 ### Currently I'm working on:

-* Front End Web Development
-* Training for the Boston Marathon
+* A React App which lists campsites around the United States
+* A spotify music clone using React
+* Increasing my knowledge of Javascript and React
+* Preparing to summit Mt.
+Rainier this summer
 * Building relationships in the Denver tech community
-* Starting a Squarespace design business as a side hustle
+* Running a Squarespace design business as a side hustle

-If you want to learn more about my journey into development check out my [blog posts](http://www.mbrooks.us/).
+If you want to learn more about my journey check out my [blog posts](http://www.mbrooks.us/).